T10Jace/T10Jace/README.md

 My Goals...

-    🐬    Swim with or touch a dolphin!  (or a penguin, I like penguins too)
+    🎤     Expand my network and make new allies, even if it makes me uncomfortable.

     👨‍🎓      Graduate with a B.S in Computer Science.
 (At least graduate)

-    👨‍🚀    Become an astronaut!  (as soon as I overcome my fear of heights and tight spaces)

-    😕    Overcome my fear of heights and tight spaces... and spiders!

-    🧑‍💻  Get a job that I enjoy.  (and pays well... with good benefits)
+    🧑‍💻   Get a job that I enjoy.

-    👨‍👩‍👦‍👦    Have a family of my own so I can show my kid/s that you never HAVE to actually grow up.
-(Personality wise, of course)
+    📚      Gain as much knowledge and experience as I can